Lina Poletti

 Cordula "Lina" Poletti (27 August 1885 – 12 December 1971) was an Italian writer, poet, playwright, and feminist.
 Often described as beautiful and rebellious, she was prone to wear men's clothing and is considered one of the first women in Italy to openly declare her lesbianism.

 Early life and education

 Cordula Poletti was born on 27 August 1885 in Ravenna to Rosina Donati and Francesco, as the third of four daughters.
 Her family was well-to-do and owned a home near the Piazza del Popolo.
-She studied with Giovanni Pascoli at the University of Bologna and completed her education in 1907 with a thesis which analyzed the poetry of Giosuè Carducci.
+She studied with Giovanni Pascoli at the University of Bologna and completed her education in 1907 with a thesis which analysed the poetry of Giosuè Carducci.